Connie Wisniewski: Early life

 A native of Detroit, Michigan, Wisniewski was one of six children born to Stanley Wisniewski and Frances Wisniewski.
 At the age of eleven she started to play softball in her home town.
 She later attended Detroit schools, graduating from the High School of Commerce.
-By then Wisniewski developed the basic skills necessary to compete at a high level.
+By then, Wisniewski developed the basic skills necessary to compete at a high level.
 She began playing against the greatest semi-professional softball players of Detroit in the late 1930s, and led the Hudson Motors team to the city championship.
 Although primarily an infielder Wisniewski became a pitcher in 1941.
-She quickly learned fundamentals of the position, acquiring good mechanics, location and speed, the only way to pitch consistently with the minimum effort.
+She quickly learned the fundamentals of the position, acquiring good mechanics, location and speed, the only way to pitch consistently with the minimum effort.
 She later developed an array of pitches, using a deceptive delivery and great movement with her pitches to keep opposing hitters off-balance and guessing at the batting's box.

 By the time Wisniewski was nineteen years old she was pitching for the Detroit Keller Girls, a team who gained attention during the early days of World War II, which earned her a solid prestige and consideration in national softball circles.
 Wisniewski possessed a blazing fastball thrown with a windmill-like underhand pitching motion and speeds in the 90 miles per hour range.
 Then, an advancing scout of the All-American Girls Professional Baseball League grabbed her up as soon as he saw her pitching.
 She was invited to a try out and later was allocated to the Milwaukee Chicks, an expansion team managed by former big leaguer Max Carey.